swisstxt/github-action-release-artifacts/README.md

 **Note**: If you use the `create_draft` option, a new draft release will be created on every run.
 Without the option, assets will be uploaded into an existing release.

+## Notes

+This action uses an Alpine Linux build container and does all its work with busybox, curl and jq.

+GitHub uploads can sometimes fail on the first attempt.
+If this happens, retry the release step on your Action until all artifacts have been uploaded.

 ## Acknowledgments + Legal

 Copyright © 2022 SWISS TXT AG - All rights reserved